staretgicclfdark/strategic_rep/README.md

 **2) Movements in the dark experiment.** That means Contestants don't know the classifier.
-In this experiment you can see how the number of sample Contestant learns from, influences Hardt's model and svm model results.
-**Note: for running this experiment you should run first experiment number 1** at the end of this experiment you can find the output files at: result/dark_exp/cost_factor=_{what you defined}_epsilon={epsilon}
+In this experiment you can see how the number of sample Contestant learns from, influences Hardt's model and svm model results. at the end of this experiment you can find the output files at: result/dark_exp/cost_factor=_{what you defined}_epsilon={epsilon}
  In this folder you can find: